Artistic & Executive Director

-Philein Wang is a Chinese-American dancer, musician, and poet whose exploration of her heritage led her to create a new dance form for the Chinese body and identity.
+Philein’s exploration of her Chinese-American heritage led her to create a new dance form for the Chinese body and identity.
 Her goal is to build cross-cultural bridges, uniting generations of immigrants through a unique blend of dance elements from Asia, Europe, Africa, and America, in tandem with original music.
 Using a distinct combination of influences – modern dance, ballet, martial arts, and hip hop – she hopes to create something unique to offer Asian Americans, so they have a way to feel at home in their bodies and minds.

 “When a young Chinese person is feeling confused as I was, and looking for answers to the question, ‘Who am I?’ maybe this dance can help them find their identity, their culture, and their strength.
 Help them know where they belong.” – Philein Wang

 Philein (her Chinese name, Zi-Ru, means “freely, smoothly and fluidly”) was born in Michigan to Chinese and Taiwanese parents, and raised in California.
 She studied at UCLA, the prestigious Beijing Ballet Academy, and privately with Zhong Ren Liang, who performed with Mikhail Baryshnikov.
 Philein also studied martial arts under Patti Hao Li, Beijing Wushu Team’s five-time champion, and received scholarships to the American Dance Festival and the Lewitzky Workshop.
 She was a soloist with several companies, including Janice Garrett, Ron Brown, Winifred R. Harris, Liss Fain Dance, and Cloud Gate Dance Theatre.
 She also received choreography mentorships from the late Bella Lewitzky and Lin Hwai-Min, Artistic Director of Taiwan’s world-renowned Cloud Gate Dance Theatre.